pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing.md

 Provider contracts may be specified using an OpenAPI Specification.

 Read the documentation using [OpenAPI Specification as provider contract](/docs/bi-directional-contract-testing/contracts/oas) for more.

-### GraphQL

-Work for GraphQL support is planned to be started Q3 2022.

-### gRPC/Protobufs

-Work for GraphQL support is planned to be started Q3 2022.